History of the American Civil Liberties Union: Free speech expansion

 The ACLU defended H. L. Mencken when he was arrested for distributing banned literature.

 Censorship was commonplace in the early 20th century.
 State laws and city ordinances routinely outlawed speech deemed obscene or offensive and prohibited meetings or literature promoting unions or labor organizations.
 Starting in 1926, the ACLU expanded its free speech activities to encompass censorship of art and literature.
 In that year, H. L. Mencken deliberately broke Boston law by distributing copies of his banned American Mercury magazine; the ACLU defended him and won an acquittal.
 The ACLU went on to win additional victories, including the landmark case United States v.
 One Book Called Ulysses in 1933, which reversed a ban by the Customs Department against the book Ulysses by James Joyce.
 The ACLU only achieved mixed results in the early years, and it was not until 1966 that the Supreme Court finally clarified the obscenity laws in the Roth v.
 United States and Memoirs v.
 Massachusetts cases.

 The Comstock laws banned the distribution of sex education information based on the premise that it was obscene and led to promiscuous behavior.
 Mary Ware Dennett was fined $300 in 1928 for distributing a pamphlet containing sex education material.
 The ACLU, led by Morris Ernst, appealed her conviction and won a reversal, in which judge Learned Hand ruled that the pamphlet's primary purpose was to "promote understanding".

 The success prompted the ACLU to broaden their freedom of speech efforts beyond labor and political speech to encompass movies, press, radio, and literature.
 The ACLU formed the National Committee on Freedom from Censorship in 1931 to coordinate this effort.
 By the early 1930s, censorship in the United States was diminishing.

 Two major victories in the 1930s cemented the ACLU's campaign to promote free speech.
 In Stromberg v.
 California, decided in 1931, the Supreme Court sided with the ACLU and affirmed the right of a communist party member to salute a communist flag.
-The result was the first time the Supreme Court used the Due Process Clause of the 14th amendment to subject states to the requirements of the First Amendment.
+The result was the first time the Supreme Court used the Due Process Clause of the Fourteenth amendment to subject states to the requirements of the First Amendment.
 In Near v.
 Minnesota, also decided in 1931, the Supreme Court ruled that states may not exercise prior restraint and prevent a newspaper from publishing, simply because the newspaper had a reputation for being scandalous.